-Each dot in the chart below was a member of the Senate in 2008.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Sununu is shown as a purple triangle. (analysis methodology)
+Sununu is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 2008 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Sununu was the primary sponsor of 9 bills that were enacted.
 The most recent include:

 - S. 2478 (110th): A bill to designate the facility of the United States Postal Service located at 59 Colby Corner in East Hampstead, New Hampshire, as the “Captain Jonathan D. ...

 - S. 1896 (110th): A bill to designate the facility of the United States Postal Service located at 11 Central Street in Hillsborough, New Hampshire, as the “Officer Jeremy Todd Charron ...

 - S. 4001 (109th): New England Wilderness Act of 2006

 - S. 2271 (109th): USA PATRIOT Act Additional Reauthorizing Amendments Act of 2006